Enalean/tuleap-documentation-en/languages/en/deployment-guide/intro.rst

   Tuleap 10.8 is currently under development.

-Apache configuration must be redelpoyed
+Apache configuration must be redeployed
 ---------------------------------------

-The statistics parse of SVN might be broken, the apache conf should be redeployed.
+In some cases the parsing of Apache logs was not done resulting in missing SVN usage statistics.
+In order to fix that, some configuration files might need to be redeployed.

+You can use the following command to do so:

 .. sourcecode:: shell